jonbowr/simPyon/README.md

 ```python
 In [1]:sim.parts.pos = simPyon.particles.source('gaussian')
 ```
-Which changes the distribution type from the default distribution to a gaussian, and assigns new distribution parameter ```python sim.parts.pos.dist_vals```.
+Which changes the distribution type from the default distribution to a gaussian, and assigns new distribution parameter ```sim.parts.pos.dist_vals```.
 The distribution parameters can be updated by changing:
 ```python
 In [1]:sim.parts.pos.dist_vals['fwhm'] = 100
 ```